Congratulations, Miami Heat!

 So thank you.

 Thank you for shaping yourselves into such wonderful, well-rounded people.
 Thank you for spending your spare time engrossed in books rather than twitter battles.
 Thank you for not ending up on Court TV, or with the blood of somebody’s nose on your knuckles.
 You haven’t run afoul of the law.
 You weren’t spotted gambling in an Atlantic City casino at 3 a.m. when you had a playoff game in New York the next day.
+Even if you did get your gambling fix by playing games via sites like Paybyphonebillcasino.uk, you did a good job to hide it.
+The way you played, we’d have never known that you were winning some extra money on the side, (unless you really weren’t).
+We appreciate it regardless.
 You didn’t brag or trash talk.
 You weren’t guilty of a single moment of boorish behavior or rudeness.

 Thank you for becoming role models to the world’s youth.
 You grew up amidst difficult childhood circumstances and came out clean on the other side.
 You know how difficult it can be.
 Yet you embrace your past.
 You keep it close to you.
 It reminds you of what kind of parents you want to be.
 You love your kids.
 They always come first.
 But it’s not just your kids you’re worried about.
 You give to charity.
 Not just your money, but your time.
 So much of your time.
 You make wishes come true for kids like Thiago D’Elia.
 You step up when you think you can help.
 You don’t concern yourself with the politics.
 You help bring awareness to unfortunate cases like that of Trayvon Martin.